 Historically, we have granted equity awards to our named executive officers in conjunction with significant transactions and in conjunction with a named executive officer's initial hire or promotion to an executive position.
 Additionally, we have granted equity awards to our named executive officers annually to further align the interests of our executives with those of our stockholders.
+For information regarding the number and grant date fair value of deferred shares (referred to herein as restricted stock units) granted to our named executive officers during fiscal year 2017, see "-Grants of Plan Based Awards" below.

 We have provided this equity compensation to reward performance as well as to promote retention through delayed vesting.
-However, we believe that by weighting total compensation in favor of discretionary and performance-based bonuses, we have appropriately rewarded individual achievement while at the same time providing incentives to promote Company performance.
+However, we believe that by weighting total compensation in favor of performance-based and discretionary bonuses, we have appropriately rewarded individual achievement while at the same time providing incentives to promote Company performance.
 In addition to stock options and deferred shares (referred to herein as restricted stock units), the 2012 Omnibus Equity Incentive Plan (the "2012 Plan") provides for the issuance of share appreciation rights, restricted shares, performance shares and other share based awards.
 In the future, we may consider granting other forms of equity to our named executive officers.
-For additional information regarding our 2012 Plan, see Item 11.
-"Executive Compensation-2012 Omnibus Equity Incentive Plan."
+For additional information regarding our 2012 Plan, see below under the heading "-2012 Omnibus Equity Incentive Plan."